 President Obama’s own aunt, Zeituni Onyango, not only broke immigration law by overstaying her tourist visa but also compounded that violation by illegally receiving state assistance as a resident of public housing.
 Only after Obama was elected president was his aunt finally granted political asylum on the grounds that she would be unsafe in her native Kenya.

-Right about here I assume Hanson spits on the ground.
-Ptaw.
-So she’s likely to get kidnapped, and ransomed, for nothing, and then killed as a result of some meaningless far-flung family association, but are those reasons to rescue her?
-She tried to stay in America.
-She went and lived in public housing.
-What is wrong with you people?
+Right about here I assume Victor spits on the ground.
+Fffew.
+So she’s likely to get kidnapped and ransomed, for nothing, and then killed as a result of some far-flung family association.
+Is that a reason to rescue her?
+She tried to . . stay in America.
+And she lived in . . public housing.
+What else do you need to know?